rnewt6926/Ingram/avxportal_testing.md

   * Why does it flip fields on redirect check box?
   * Workflow hung while loading keys. (create new)
   * Would not take 4-part FQDN (e.g. avx.wideip.domain.com) as FQDN only 3-part

+* `Disable and Delete Unused VIP`
+  * Workflow Empty - Failed/Success

+* `Disable Pool Member`
+  * Why must I select a VS?
+Some pools exist in multiple VS or not at all e.g. iRule selected pools
+  * Only see VIPs in Common partition - Tested this multiple times
+  * Logic and usability is flawed.
+Add button? /update.
+Kludgy
+  * Saw various errors on multiple tests
+    * Prevalidation Failed - Device memory exceeded threshold
+    * java.util.ArrayList error & others (seems buggy)